rustomax/rust-iterators/README.md

 [![Build Status](https://travis-ci.org/rustomax/rust-iterators.svg?branch=master)](https://travis-ci.org/rustomax/rust-iterators)

 The goal of this tutorial is to provide a handy reference to some of the most common iterator patterns.
 It is not meant to be a replacement for the [Iterator API reference](https://doc.rust-lang.org/std/iter/trait.Iterator.html) or an overview of the core iterator concepts described in [The Book](https://doc.rust-lang.org/book/iterators.html).
-It also assumes that you already have cursory familiarity with Rust.
+It assumes that you already have cursory familiarity with Rust.

-> Note that certain features (`step_by()` and inclusive range) require `nightly` compiler.
+> Certain features (`step_by()` and inclusive range) require `nightly` compiler.

 ## Introduction